ajgoldenwings/elop-party/README.md

 # Elop Party
 ### This repository is for backup purposes.
-If you need to reach someone, contact Anthony Pearson
+If you need to contact someone, the best person to reach is Anthony Pearson